If you are the kind of person who finds their nemesis in the form of a snooze button, then this blog article has been written just for you.

 Every day, before I even thought about whipping back the covers, I would say three things that I was looking forward to that day.
 Just small things.
 It usually revolved around food, like “I am looking forward to my lunch today” because I am a foodie and who doesn’t look forward to leftovers!
 This made a huge difference for my mindset because no matter how dire I thought the day ahead was, I had something to look forward to that was worth dragging my arse out of bed for.

-If you are like me why not invest in a plug-in timer for about a fiver, and plug your sidelight into it?
+If you are like me why not invest in a plug-in timer for about £5, and plug your sidelight into it?
 If you set it to turn on 10-30 minutes before your alarm goes off, you can say goodbye to waking up in the dark!
+Or invest in a sunrise clock, like a Lumiere sunrise clock.

-Even better, go for a salt lamp – it gives off a soft glow that is less harsh to the eyes, but also has some great benefits.
-Thanks to the chunks of salt producing negative ions, these include, improving your breathing, purifying the air, raise energy levels, and improve sleep and relaxation.
+Even better, go for a salt lamp – it gives off a soft glow that is less harsh to the eyes, but also has some great benefits including improving your breathing, purifying the air, raise your energy levels, and boosting your sleep & relaxation.

 One of the struggles in the morning is functioning and getting organised when you are half asleep and drowsy.
 It doesn’t exactly give us a drive to get up in the morning and just gives us another excuse not to get out of bed.